gterashi/CAB_align2/README.md

 # CAB-align latest version
 This is the latest version of CAB-align.
+Some bugs were fixed from the original version.

 Terashi, G. and Takeda-Shitaka, M., 2015.
 CAB-Align: A flexible protein structure alignment method based on the residue-residue contact area.
 PloS one, 10(10), p.e0141440.